Adeput528/reader-of-the-text/README.md

 # reader-of-the-text
 This is a reader of the text that you entered or selected for those who are too lazy to read it themselves.

-This is a script written using the library espeak
+This is a script written using the library espeak. coding and testing takes place on kali linux

 This is a quick guide to flags.